Positive Parenting Tips for Ages 9–11 (Based on Positive Discipline)

 6. Hold Boundaries with Empathy

-They are going to resist limits, but they still have to be placed.
+They will resist limits, but they still need to be followed through on.
 Be firm, fair, and empathetic.

 • “I know you’re upset about the limit, and it’s okay to feel that way.
 But we agreed on this time together.”